-e-Commerce is the buying and selling of goods online, including the digital transmission of payment and data.
-Similar to traditional commerce, the three main types of e-Commerce are business-to-business, business-to-consumer, and consumer-to-consumer.
+E-commerce refers to the buying and selling of goods online, including the digital transmission of payment and data.
+Similar to traditional commerce, the three main types of e-commerce are business-to-business, business-to-consumer, and consumer-to-consumer.

-e-Commerce has skyrocketed in popularity over the past decade and due to the pandemic, online sales are reaching an all-time high.
-The creation of new banking apps and mobile payment services, such as Apple Pay, Google Play, and PayPal, have made online shopping easier than ever.
-In fact, retail e-commerce sales are expected to reach up to $108 billion in sales by 2023.
+E-commerce has skyrocketed in popularity over the past decade.
+The number of people shopping online has been increasing steadily over the years and the COVID-19 pandemic has sped up the development.
+The creation of new banking apps and mobile payment services, such as Apple Pay, Google Play, and PayPal, has made online shopping easier than ever.
+In fact, retail e-commerce sales are expected to reach up to $108 billion in sales by the end of this year.

 e-Commerce Statistics for Canadians